 The contact person for habilitation matters at the Dean's Office is Georg Penthor.

 A central component of the application process for a habilitation project is participation in the faculty colloquium, which ideally should take place 1 year before the intended submission.
 The aim of the colloquium is to obtain qualified statements on the requested Venia and on the structure of the habilitation thesis.
-The faculty offers a colloquium once a year - you will find the upcoming date for 2021 below:
+The faculty offers colloquia twice a year - the upcoming dates for 2022: